Lawyer specialty certification benefits lawyers, consumers of legal services and the legal profession.

 These sample questions will not appear on the exam.
 They appeared in an article titled "Workers' Compensation Specialty Certification: The Exam" by David B. Torrey a Workers' Compensation Judge in Allegheny County and member of the PBA Workers' Compensation Law Section Certification Committee, in the "Workers' Compensation Law Section Newsletter," Volume VII, No. 112 (Aug./Sept.
 2012), pages 12-17.

 Please refer to Section 8 of the Bylaws of the PBA Workers' Compensation Law Section, pages 19-23, for details on the exam and scoring.
-Note that the scoring criteria for the exam have been changed in the Bylaws, effective Dec.
-14, 2012.

 In summary, the exam consists of 100 multiple-choice questions and two essays.
 If an applicant scores 80 or better on the multiple choice questions, the essay questions will not be read.
 A score of 80 on the multiple-choice is in effect an automatic passing of the exam.
 The essays are worth ten (10) points each.
 Thus, if the examinee scores at least 60, he or she may potentially pass by achieving a 10 on each essay.
 In order to receive a passing grade, an applicant must score 80 or more points on the entire examination.